 Appointments to the University of Oregon Board of Trustees

-Appointing members of the University of Oregon’s governing board, trustees, is the role of the governor of the state of Oregon.
+Appointing members of the University of Oregon’s governing board of trustees is the role of the governor of the state of Oregon.
 The governor makes a nomination, which must then be confirmed by the Oregon State Senate.
 It sounds a little daunting, but it is really quite simple!

 Below is general information about the appointment process.
 Please contact the board’s office with any questions: trustees@uoregon.edu or 541-346-3166.